finnianr/Eiffel-Loop/doc/Contents.md

 Classes providing the following:

+* Abstractions for objects createable from strings
+* Escaping and unescaping
+* Iterating substring splits based on a character or substring separator
-* Managing lists of strings
+* Jail-breaking immutable strings
-* String escaping
-* Efficient string splitting
 * Recording and managing string edit histories
-* Abstractions for objects createable from strings
+* Specialized types of strings
+* String template substitution
+* Supplementary string routines for general use
+## Substring Structures
+Container classes for substrings

+* Compacted arrays of substrings
+* Grids of substrings
+* Lists of substrings
 * String occurrence interval lists
+* Tables of substrings
-## String Buffering
+## Utility
-Classes for buffering string data in shared objects
+Classes providing the following facilities:

+* Software version formatting and storing application build information
+* Cyclic redundancy checksum generation
 ## Class ZSTRING
 An implementation of a memory compact string with the same unicode character range as the ''base.ecf'' class [$source STRING_32] and conforming to [$source STRING_GENERAL].
 The [$source ZSTRING] class (alias for [$source EL_ZSTRING]) has many additional routines not found in [$source STRING_32], as for example: Python like tuple substitution.